GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 tags: [AI Engineering Transition, Python Foundations, Build in Public, LLMs]
 image:
   path: /assets/img/posts/learning-ai-backwards-section1/hero.jpg
   alt: "A laptop and notebook on a wooden desk.
-The unglamorous beginning of every engineering journey."
+The unglamorous beginning of my AI engineering journey."
 ---

 Most people start learning AI Engineering by mastering a programming language first.
 Only then do they begin building projects and apps.